 Truffles make great gifts, too, so if you find yourself with extra supplies, don’t forget to share them with friends and family!
 For best results, wrap up small batches of fresh or dried truffles in parchment paper before placing them inside airtight containers like mason jars before shipping them off as gifts – this will ensure maximum shelf life while allowing others to experience the unique earthy flavors these fungi have to offer!

 Do you want to learn more and explore the truffle world?
-Contact us now and discover where to find truffles.
+Contact Pacific Truffle Growers now and discover where to find truffles.